Assessment Criteria for the Good Governance Awards

 - Is there a consistent story being told throughout the activity report and the financial statements?

-- Is there a discussion of the surplus, breakeven or deficit position and how it was happened?Where an organisation incurs a loss or deficit, is there a clear explanation of how the loss arose and the actions taken or to be taken to address this situation if needed?
+- Where an organisation incurs a loss or deficit, is there a clear description of actions to be taken to address this?

 - Is it clear that there is a reserves policy in place?